pshekhar-tufts/ALPS/README.md

 # ALPS
 Code for the ALPS framework

-This repository provides the code for Implementation and Usage for
+This repository provides the code for following functionalities

 1. Using GCV to fit the ALPS model
 2. Using REML to fit the ALPS model
-3. Functionality for outlier detection in time series
+3. Outlier detection in time series
-4. Segregating low frequency and high frequency effects
+4. Segregation of low frequency and high frequency effects
-5. Computing the derivative for the prediction
+5. Computation of 1st derivative for the produced approximation

 And various other foundational functions on which these higher level functions are built.